Science communication skills:

 5. Talk to journalists

-Having access to a large public above that of your own network, can seem difficult.
-Amongst the ways of doing so, interacting with a journalist can be very effective.
+Having access to a large public above that of your own network, can seem difficult but can also be very rewarding.
+In this respect, interacting with a journalist can be very effective.
 Before meeting a journalist, prepare yourself well.
 Start by understanding why they have contacted you and why they care about your research.
 Make a list of the questions you may be asked and prepare short and precise answers.

 As Laura Helmuth suggests, any “information will get distilled when published”.
 You should try to do this exercise yourself rather than letting journalists doing it for you.
 When talking to journalists, it is also essential to be quick to respond and, if possible, generous with your time.
 She adds: “it’s a public service to your field, to your own research and to the audience”.